svj-aventador/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/public-rippled-methods.md

 ## [Account Methods](account-methods.html)

-An account in the SGY Ledger represents a holder of SGY and a sender of transactions.
+An account in the RCP Ledger represents a holder of RCP and a sender of transactions.
 Use these methods to work with account info.

 * **[`account_channels`](account_channels.html)** - Get a list of payment channels where the account is the source of the channel.
 * **[`account_currencies`](account_currencies.html)** - Get a list of currencies an account can send or receive.